gy65896/LVENet/README.md

 This code contains two modes, i.e., synthetic and real-world enhancement.
 ### Synthetic Enhancement
 * Put the low-light image in the "data/img/syn" folder
-* Modify the 154 lines of code in "main.py" to "parser.add_argument("--syn", type=str, default = True, help = '合成还是真实低照度')"
+* Modify the 154 lines of code in "main.py" to "parser.add_argument("--syn", type=str, default = True, help = 'syn or real')"
 * Run "main.py".
 * The enhancement result will be saved in the "Result/output" folder.

 ### Real-World Enhancement
 * Put the low-light image in the "data/img/real" folder
-* Modify the 154 lines of code in "main.py" to "parser.add_argument("--syn", type=str, default = False, help = '合成还是真实低照度')"
+* Modify the 154 lines of code in "main.py" to "parser.add_argument("--syn", type=str, default = False, help = 'syn or real')"
 * Run "main.py".
 * The enhancement result will be saved in the "Result/output" folder.